Dec 7, 2016

 Though not as frustrating as the propensity of other government bodies to classify a hyphen as an illegal character, ASIC does restrict the use of certain punctuation and symbols.
 All numbers and letters in the English alphabet, in both upper and lower case are acceptable.
 Most ‘special characters’ (! @ & / : ; - ? = $ % * “ \ ‘ | ) are valid and noted in a table.
 If your proposed character is not listed in the table then the likelihood of business name rejection will increase.

 The issues and considerations that have been canvassed above are some of the more common reasons why ASIC will reject a business name application.
 They are not exhaustive but do offer a useful guide to assist you with getting your business started.
-The team at EasyCompanies are happy to discuss your proposed business name in more depth and offer timely support through the registration process.This information is of a general nature only and does not constitute professional advice.
-You must seek professional advice in relation to your particular circumstances before acting.
+The team at EasyCompanies are happy to discuss your proposed business name in more depth and offer timely support through the registration process.All information provided on this webpage is general information about our products and services.
+Nothing on this webpage is intended to be professional advice of any kind and should not be relied on as such.
+You should obtain specific financial, legal or other professional advice before relying on the content of this webpage.
+By not seeking such advice, you accept the risk that the information on this webpage may not meet the specific needs of your business.
+Our liability is limited to the maximum extent permitted by applicable law in accordance with our website terms and conditions.